Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 {: .save}
 > ### Avast
-> Is known to flag launcher as a false positive for spyware.
-Our launcher is open source, you can check for yourself that it is free of spyware.
-As Avast is known to be Spyware in its own right and sensible people uninstalled this years ago.
-Even stock windows offers better protection, without selling your internet browsing history to the highest bidder.
+> Is known to flag launcher as a false positive for spy-ware.
+Our launcher is open source, you can check for yourself that it is free of spy-ware.
+As Avast is known to be Spy-ware in its own right and sensible people un-installed this years ago.
+Even stock windows offers better protection, without selling your Internet browsing history to the highest bidder.
 [Source](https://antivirus-review.com/blog/avast-programs-spy-on-their-users)
 >
 > Should you wish to keep using Avast.
 >
 > 1. Disable Avast
 > 1. Delete game-files\Stock game
-> 1. Reinstall Wildlander from wabbajack, choosing Overwrite installation and wait for install to complete.
+> 1. Reinstall Wildlander from Wabbajack, choosing Overwrite installation and wait for install to complete.
 > 1. you should now be able to launch using the launcher.
 > 1. Shutdown Avast running whenever you want to play